BornToBeRoot/NETworkManager/Website/docs/faq/file-locations.md

 The setup installs the application by default in the following path: `%ProgramFiles%\NETworkManager`

-You can run the archive and portable version from anywhere.
+You can run the archive and portable version from anywhere (e.g. USB stick, network share, etc.).

 Profiles, settings and themes are stored in the following folders: